ServerlessDays/serverlessdays-london/src/news/announcing-serverless-days-2020.md

 ### Venue

-We've found an amazing venue for the conference: [Darlinghurst Theatre Company](https://www.darlinghursttheatre.com/).
-This venue puts on great events (usually plays), offering our attendees food, coffee and drinks at the bar (ask us about our Drinks Sponsorshop!).
+We've found an amazing venue for the conference: [SMC Conference & Function Centre](https://www.smcfc.com.au/).
+This venue puts on great events, offering our attendees food, coffee and drinks at the bar (ask us about our Drinks Sponsorshop!).
 We're certain everybody will love the venue.

 ### The Team

-__Shay Hamama__ is a keen enthusiast on Serverless technology and as Chief Product Officer at Luxury Escapes, he wants to open up the concept of serverless to those outside of engineering.
-He brings a wealth of knowledge in event organising from previous conferences and events.

-__Robert Preswick__ is Product Manager at Luxury Escapes and likes to see what becomes possible under Serverless that wasn't before.
-His experience as a PM helps keep the conference on track.

 __Peter Hanssens__ is the co-organiser of the Sydney Serverless meetup as well as the Sydney Data Engineering meetup.
 He's spent the last few years working in cloud including a stint at A Cloud Guru, one of the more famous serverless startups.
 He tweets at [@petehanssens](https://twitter.com/petehanssens)

+__Monica Mendes__ is a junior Front End Engineer at Domain and helped us at last years event.

+__Leo Hoare__ is an Associate Data Engineer and member of the Serverless meetup here in Sydney.

+__Toby Hede__ is long time member of the Serverless community here in Sydney.
+He presented at the first ever meetup and is an Engineering Manager at Amaysim.